brightcove/brightcove-player-sdk-ios/README.md

 Video 360
 ==========

 The Native Player SDK includes support for interactively displaying 360 degree spherical videos.
-360 videos should be tagged with a "projection" field containing the value "equirectangular".
+360 videos should be tagged with a "projection" field property containing the value "equirectangular".
 These videos will be loaded and played in the same way as other videos, but they will be displayed in an OpenGL ES layer instead of an AVPlayerLayer.

 Note: "equirectangular" is the only projection format supported for 360 source videos at this time.

 The PlayerUI also has built-in support for Video 360, providing default panning gestures, gyroscopic motion detection for the view, and a new Video 360 button that appears when a Video 360 asset is playing.
 This button appears only on iPhones, and lets you toggle betwen the normal view and a "VR Goggles" view, where the screen is split in two, with the same scene rendered for each eye so that the device can be used in a head-mounted configuration.
 On iPads no Video 360 button is needed because there is only a single mode of operation: motion detection with panning gesture support.

 Supporting Video 360 is as simple as playing a video.
-When the "projection" field is detected, the Native Player SDK will automatically handle setting up and displaying the video in OpenGL ES, and installing the Video 360 button when appropriate.
+When the "projection" field property is detected, the Native Player SDK will automatically handle setting up and displaying the video in OpenGL ES, and installing the Video 360 button when appropriate.

 If you are playing 360 videos outside of Video Cloud, be sure to add a "projection" property to the `BCOVVideo` object with the value "equirectangular".